Resource-Aware Quantum Programming with General Recursion and Quantum Control: Abstract

 \section{Abstract}

-This paper introduces the hybrid quantum language with general recursion $\lang$, driven towards resource-analysis.
-By design, $\lang$ does not require the specification of an initial set of quantum gates and, hence, is well amenable towards a generic cost analysis.
-Indeed, languages using different sets of quantum gates lead to representations of quantum circuits whose complexity varies.
-Towards resource-analysis, a semantics-preserving compilation algorithm to simply-typed term rewrite systems is described; allowing a generic reuse of all known techniques for analyzing the complexity of term rewrite systems.
-We prove the versatility of this approach through many examples.
+This paper introduces the hybrid quantum language with general recursion $\hyrql$, driven towards resource-analysis.
+By design, $\hyrql$ does not require the specification of an initial set of quantum gates.
+Hence, it is well amenable towards a generic cost analysis, unlike languages that use different sets of quantum gates, which yield quantum circuits of distinct complexity.